 In Philadelphia's 2031 general election, voter turnout increases, compared to 31% in 2023.
-In Pennsylvania's 2032 presidential election, the gap in voter turnout rates between voters of color and white voters decreases compared to the gap in 2024.
+In Pennsylvania's 2032 presidential election, voter turnout in communities of color increases to the same level as overall voter turnout.

 In contrast to relatively high voter turnout in recent high-profile presidential elections, most state and local elections see low levels of voter engagement.
-Key nonpartisan stakeholders have told us that their work to increase voter participation faces many challenges, including skepticism about the value of voting, inaccessible election processes, incorrect or misleading information about voting, and a lack of consistent funding for trusted messengers to do the year-round outreach and education that would enable citizens to overcome these and other barriers.
-This RFP seeks to address these challenges by funding projects that will reach eligible voters currently underrepresented in the electorate.

-The Foundation recognizes that increasing voter participation and reducing the racial gap in voter turnout requires a variety of strategies, including (but not limited to) nonpartisan outreach, organizing, voter education, advocacy, research, polling, communications, and/or journalism.
-With that understanding, there are few limitations on the project design or applicants' approach to improving voter turnout.
+Key nonpartisan stakeholders have told us that their work to increase voter participation faces many challenges, including skepticism about the value of voting, inaccessible election processes, incorrect or misleading information around voting, and a lack of consistent funding for trusted messengers to do the year-round outreach and education that would enable citizens to overcome these and other barriers.
+This RFP seeks to address these challenges by funding projects that will engage eligible voters, particularly those currently underrepresented in the electorate.
+The Foundation recognizes that increasing voter participation in Philadelphia and reducing the gap in voter turnout by race across the state of Pennsylvania requires a variety of strategies, including (but not limited to) nonpartisan outreach, organizing, voter education, advocacy, research, polling, communications, and/or journalism.
+With that understanding, there are few limitations on possible project designs or approaches to improving voter turnout.
 However, as a private foundation, we cannot earmark funds for voter registration.
-Voterregistration activities are not eligible for funding through this RFP.
+Voter registration activities are not eligible for funding through this RFP.